ssiwan/CDT-PQVP-0118-WATI/README.md

- **Multiple levels and formats of information in KAs (e.g., bullet points for senior technical levels, scripted specific details for junior/non-technical staff)**
+ **2. Multiple levels and formats of information in KAs (e.g., bullet points for senior technical levels, scripted specific details for junior/non-technical staff)**

  During the creation of Knowledge Articles, specific content can be enclosed with Restricting the content access using the following text inline in the body of the content: